mfouchi/showtkt-api/README.md

 # ShowTkt GraphQL API using Apollo Server and Prisma

+I created this GraphQL API as a way to experiment with Apollo GraphQL, Prisma, and Nexus.

 ## How to use

 ### 1. Download repo & install dependencies